plone/plone.testing/README.txt

-    example, a functional test is normally a black box test that provides inputs only through the defined interface (e.g. URLs published in a web application), and makes assertions only on end outputs (e.g. the response returned by those requests).
+    example, a functional test is normally a black box test that provides inputs only through the defined interface (e.g. URLs published in a web application), and makes assertions only on end outputs (e.g. the response returned for requests to those URLs).
 White box testing
     Testing which examines the internal state of a system to make assertions.
     Authors of unit and integration tests normally have significant knowledge of